wawanwidiantara/local-docker-stacks/docs/MYSQL.md

 ## 🎯 What is MySQL?

-MySQL is the world's most popular open-source relational database.
-Known for its speed, reliability, and ease of use.
+MySQL is the popular open-source relational database.
+Fast and reliable.

-### Key Features:
+### Features:

 - ⚡ **Fast Performance** - Optimized for speed
 - 🔒 **ACID Compliance** - Full transaction support